How to Move to Another State

 • Transportation costs for traveling to the final destination.
 A fuel cost calculator can be a helpful tool to get an idea of how much to budget for this expense.

-• Packing supplies like boxes, packaging tape, bubble wrap, packing peanuts, markers, etc. A packing calculator is another useful tool.
+• Packing supplies like boxes, packaging tape, bubble wrap, packing peanuts, markers, etc.

 • Cleaning supplies can get overlooked, but several surfaces might need scouring.
-From trash bags to all-purpose cleaner, carpet cleaning for pesky pet stains, mops, and more, having some funds saved for a clean slate can prove helpful in the moving process.
+From trash bags to all-purpose cleaners, carpet cleaning for pesky pet stains, mops, and more, having some funds saved for a clean slate can prove helpful in the moving process.

-• New driver’s licenses and registrations can cost anywhere from $10-$89 for a license and up to $225 for a registration .
+• New driver’s licenses and registrations can cost anywhere from $10-$89 for a license and up to $225 for a registration.

 Ways to Save When Moving to Another State

-It’s clear to see it can take a lot of time and energy to move to a different state.
+It can take a lot of time and energy to move to a different state.
 Luckily, there are several ways to save money in the process:

-• Using cash for moving expenses instead of racking up credit card debt can save significant money over time.
+• Using cash for moving expenses instead of racking up credit card debt can save money over time.

 • Selling unwanted items is a great way to create space, remove clutter, and acquire some extra moving funds.